JohnCdev/TheGrid/README.md

 ![GitHub Logo](/client/src/images/Logos/grid.png)
 Format: ![Alt Text](https://github.com/JohnCdev/Project-3)
 ## the Grid
 The Grid is a social hub for the gaming community.
+You can sign up, create a profile, add allies, create/join clans, share posts, and comment on them.

 ### Built With
 M,E,R,N  | Description